benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 tags: marketing apple ios
 ---

-What makes the concept of a smart watch intriguing?
-Here's a metaphor from the history of traditional watches.

 There was a time when "watch" meant a pocket watch.

 Wrist watches first appeared in the late 1800's as women's